AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 </p>
 </details>

 In the source code I found the API the graphs were drawing from.
-I used [SteamApis](https://steamapis.com/) to gather the names of every item they tracked on the Market, and fed them into the Steam API call to gather all of the price history data into a MongoDB.
-This gave me a database that looked like:
+To gather this data systematically, I needed the ID of the game, and the name of the item for all 97,636 items I was after.
+I found a site [SteamApis](https://steamapis.com/) that had the names of every item for a given game.
+To get a list of every game that offered items on the Steam Market, I used BeautifulSoup to scrape a dropdown menu in the "Advanced Search" page of the market.
+With the list of every game, I was able to get a list of every item for each game from SteamAPIs, then use that list of every item to get price history records from Steam.
+As the price history data came in, I saved it to a MongoDB with the following schema:
 ```
  item_name: string
  game: number